-Probably the most exciting question though is what chameleon shall I get?
+When thinking about getting a pet chameleon, the most exciting question you’ll find yourself asking is what type chameleon shall I get?
 There are over 180 different species to choose from!
-Very few of them are suitable for keeping as pets though, fewer still are suitable for beginners.
+Very few of them are suitable for keeping as pets though and fewer still are suitable for beginners.

 This article will talk more about each species and why they’re good for first time chameleon keepers.
 We’ll start with the highly colorful panther chameleon.